 Specifications define a couple hundred stainless steel grades, differing from one another mainly in chemical composition.
 Composition is a fundamental characteristic of stainless steel because it determines the alloy's corrosion resistance, microstructural phase balance, mechanical properties, and physical properties.
 The table below lists the most important stainless steel grades and the most important molybdenum-containing grades.
 The most widely used grades are austenitic Types 304 and 316 and ferritic Types 409 and 430.

-Selection of the appropriate stainless steel grade depends primarily on the corrosiveness of the application environment and the application's mechanical property requirements.
-When more than one alloy meets these requirements, other factors like physical properties, fabricability, availability and cost are considerations.
+Selection of an appropriate stainless steel grade depends primarily on the corrosiveness of the application environment and the application's strength requirements.
+When more than one alloy meets these requirements, other factors like toughness, physical properties, fabricability, availability and cost are considerations.

 Comparison of PREN values for different ferritic, austenitic and duplex stainless steels (after ArcelorMittal)